I'm not sure if you've heard my story before. But when someone asks me why I started veiling, here is the real answer.

 "Whoever eats my flesh and drinks my blood has eternal life, and I will raise him on the last day.
 For my flesh is true food, and my blood is true drink.
 Whoever eats my flesh and drinks my blood remains in me and I in him."
 (John 6:54-56)

-Could it really be true, then, that my Lord and my God wanted to enter my very being - body and soul - lowering himself to my wretchedness and raising me up to partake of his divine nature?
+Could it really be true, then, that my Lord and my God wanted to enter my very being - body and soul - lowering himself to my misery and raising me up to partake of his divine nature?
 Could it be true that my tongue touched my God, and that my God himself dwelt in my body in his true, substantial presence, just as he is in heaven and without leaving heaven?

 How could I have missed this?